Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Accelerator Design

 \subsubsection{\textbf{Histogram Update Engine (HUE)}}

-The Histogram Update Engine (HUE) maintains hop-specific query histogram vector $\mathbf{h}^{(t)}$, incrementing it based on the indices returned by MPHE.
+The HUE maintains hop-specific query histogram vector $\mathbf{h}^{(t)}$, incrementing it based on the indices returned by MPHE.
 To maximize update parallelism, each PE in HUE keeps a private copy of the histogram, allowing concurrent increments without contention.
 Once all codes in the current hop are processed, local histograms are merged into the global hop histogram through a reduction step.
-This two-stage strategy avoids write conflicts while still providing correct cumulative counts.
+This two-stage strategy avoids write conflicts.
 Each histogram is stored in on-chip BRAM, with indexing controlled by MPHE outputs.
-The final merged histogram is forwarded to KSE for landmark similarity computation.
+The final merged histogram is forwarded to KSE.